Italy eases lockdown, U.S. haltingly lifts some restrictions

 With pressure growing in many countries for more measures to restart the economy, politicians also were trying to boost funding for research into a vaccine for COVID-19.
 There are hopes that one could be available in months, but many scientists warn it could take much longer.

+The leaders of France, Germany, Italy, Norway and top European Union officials said that money raised will be channeled mostly through recognized global health organizations.
+It remained unclear what role, if any, Washington might play.

+French president Emmanuel Macron, who donated 500 million euros on behalf of France, noted that the U.S. was currently “on the sidelines,” but said he had discussed the issue with President Donald Trump and was convinced the U.S. would at some point join the initiative.

 Italy, the first European country hit by the pandemic and a nation with one of the world’s highest death tolls, began opening up cautiously after its two-month shutdown.
-In all, 4.4 million Italians were able to return to work, and restrictions on movement eased.
+In all, 4.4 million Italians were able to return to work.

 Traffic in downtown Rome picked up, construction sites and manufacturing operations resumed, parks reopened and flower vendors returned to the Campo dei Fiori market for the first time since March 11.